L8LEE/L8LEE.github.io/_posts/2024-11-17-Burning-More-Leaves.md

 These images were captured with the old red phone I've been keeping in my pocket.
 The rubber band trick is working pretty good.
 I raked and loaded all those leaves and also cut and split fire wood and the phone did not slip out of the shirt pocket a single time.

 That phone takes decent images.
-The file sizes on these images is also considerably smaller so they should hopefully load faster.
+The file sizes on these images are also considerably smaller so they should hopefully load faster.